openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 - CIPHERTEXT_3 is a concatenation of two different ciphertexts:

-  - CIPHERTEXT_3A is calculated with a binary additive stream cipher, using a KESYSTREAM_3 generated with EDHOC_Expand and the following plaintext:
+  - CIPHERTEXT_3A is bit string calculated with a binary additive stream cipher, using a KESYSTREAM_3 generated with EDHOC_Expand and the following plaintext:

     - PLAINTEXT_3A = ( ID_CRED_PSK )